Stranger Things season 1: Casting

 The Duffers cast David Harbour as Sheriff Hopper believing this was his opportunity to play a lead character in a work.

-In June 2015, it was announced that Winona Ryder and David Harbour had joined the series as Joyce and as the unnamed chief of police, respectively.
-The brothers' casting director Carmen Cuba had suggested Ryder for the role of Joyce, which the two were immediately drawn to because of her prominence in 1980s film.
+In June 2015, it was announced that Winona Ryder and David Harbour had been cast as Joyce and the unnamed chief of police, respectively.
+The series marks Winona Ryder's first regular role in a TV series.
+The brothers' casting director Carmen Cuba had suggested Ryder for the role of Joyce, which the two were immediately drawn to because of her prominence in 1980s films.
 Levy believed Ryder could "wretch up the emotional urgency and yet find layers and nuance and different sides of [Joyce]".
 Ryder praised that the show's multiple storylines required her to act for Joyce as "she's out of her mind, but she's actually kind of onto something", and that the producers had faith she could pull off the difficult role.
+Upon being offered the role, Ryder felt intrigued at being given the pilot's script due to not knowing what streaming was and finding it "terrifying", with her sole condition to the Duffers for accepting the role being that, if a Beetlejuice sequel ever materialized as she and Tim Burton had been discussing since 2000, they had to let her take a break to shoot it, which the Duffers agreed to.
+This condition would ultimately turn out to be unnecessary, as Ryder filmed for the greenlit sequel Beetlejuice Beetlejuice before starting work on the fifth and final season of Stranger Things.
 The Duffer Brothers had been interested in Harbour before, who until Stranger Things primarily had smaller roles as villainous characters, and they felt that he had been "waiting too long for this opportunity" to play a lead, while Harbour himself was thrilled by the script and the chance to play "a broken, flawed, anti-hero character".